 Serving red wines at "room temperature" refers to rooms in chateau and castles from past centuries.
 Modern, centrally heated, insulated houses have room temperatures around 72°F while no wine should ever be served above 65°F.

-If a guest wants to drink your Merlot warm they can cradle the glass in their hands for a few minutes and the wine will warm up, and the decanter will be coming up to "room temperature" right there on the table.
+If a guest wants to drink your Merlot warm they can cradle the glass in their hands for a few minutes and the wine will warm up.
+Incidentally the decanter will be coming up to "room temperature" right there on the table.

 These are our recommendations for serving temperatures using our wines as a guide.

-- Red Bordeaux (Amour, Sultry, Tango, Allure, Entice, Ravish, Clarissa, Caress, Seduce, Inspire, Stagecoach, Sovereign)
+- Red Bordeaux ~ Amour, Sultry, Tango, Allure, Entice, Ravish, Clarissa, Seduce, Inspire, Stagecoach

 - This is the ideal temperature to store all wines.

-- This is the temperature in your home refrigerator, never serve wine at this temperature.
+- This is your home refrigerator temperature, never serve wine at this temperature.